MariaClaravalotti/Oracle-PDB-Migration-UNIORA-to-OCI/README.md

 # Oracle-PDB-Migration-UNIORA-to-OCI
 This project involves the ongoing migration of 72 Oracle Pluggable Databases (PDBs) from an existing environment to Oracle Cloud Infrastructure (OCI).
 The migration is being executed in a high-scale, multi-tenant architecture, where stability, sequencing, and validation are more critical than raw execution speed.

+This migration was executed following the official corporate runbook and operational procedures documented in Confluence.

+The logical design and baseline architecture were predefined as part of the organization’s standard Oracle-to-OCI migration framework.

+My responsibility focused on the execution, validation, and operational delivery of each migration, ensuring accuracy, consistency, and production readiness across multiple PDBs.

 ### 1. Source Environment Preparation and Freeze (UNIORA)

 The migration process begins with a controlled preparation phase to ensure data consistency and operational safety.